 For example, if a page is only one step above another in the hierarchy, don’t include both pages in your breadcrumb – just include the higher level page (in this case, “Home”).

-2. Make sure it’s always obvious where you are in the hierarchy.
+2. Make sure it’s always obvious where users in the hierarchy.

 Breadcrumbs are helpful only if people can understand them at a glance.
 Color coding is one way to accomplish this goal.